Paul Szakash

-Paul Michael "Socko" Szakash (May 5, 1913 – October 24, 1984) was an American football player.
+Paul Michael "Socko" Szakash (May 5, 1913 – October 24, 1984) was an American professional football player.

 Szakash was born in Chicago in 1913.
 He attended Fenger High School in Chicago.
 He played football at Fenger in 1929 and 1930 and then for the Gano Athletic Club from 1934 to 1937.

 He next attended the University of Montana and played college football as a fullback and place-kicker for the Montana Grizzlies football team.
 After playing every minute of every game in 1935, he missed the 1936 season after sustaining a ruptured appendix.
 During his recovery, he helped coach the freshmen.
 He returned to the team as a player in 1937.

-He was selected by the Detroit Lions with the 56th pick in the 1938 NFL Draft.
+He was selected in the seventh round by the Detroit Lions with the 56th pick in the 1938 NFL draft.
 During his first training camp with the Lions, the Detroit Free Press reported that he "showed more drive in plunging than any other young man who ever came to the Detroit camp."
 He played four seasons with the Lions, appearing in 38 games, 13 as a starter, from 1938 to 1939 and 1941 to 1942.
 He played at the end and fullback positions.
 He carried the ball 23 times for 66 yards and caught nine passes for 130 yards.